 Syracuse, NY 13244

 As part of our continuing efforts to support both authors and reviewers, the International Migration Review (IMR) has adopted the web-based submission and peer review system, ScholarOne Manuscripts.
 All manuscript submissions must be made at http://mc.manuscriptcentral.com/imreview.
 Full instructions and support are available on the site, and a user ID and password can be obtained on the first visit.

 In submitting an original paper for consideration for publication in IMR, authors are asked to follow the guidelines below.
 Failure to adhere to these instructions may lead to return of the manuscript without review.

-Upon login to the IMR ScholarOne Manuscripts page, authors will be prompted to submit author and manuscript details (e.g. corresponding author name, co-authors, contact information, institutions, acknowledgments, etc.), as well as the abstract.
-It is no longer necessary to submit a separate title page document or abstract.
+Upon login to the IMR ScholarOne Manuscripts page, authors will be prompted to submit author and manuscript details (e.g., corresponding author name, co-authors, contact information, institutions, acknowledgments, etc.), as well as the abstract.
+It is no longer necessary to submit a separate title/cover page document or abstract.

-After completing all required fields, authors should then upload the following to ScholarOne:
+After completing all required fields, authors should then upload the following to ScholarOne Manuscripts:

 (1) an anonymous manuscript omitting all references to the author(s)’s name(s) or identity; and

 (2) any tables and figures (which may be incorporated at the end of the manuscript body or submitted as a separate file).